danwalsh1/Agile-Project-Home-Automation/README.md

 	{"name":"kitchen","type":"lights","value":"0"}

-If JSON data going to have different fields and/or values, ESP32 skips such command and continues execution as usual.
+If JSON data going to have different fields and/or values, ESP32 skips such command and continues execution as per usual.

 NB change value of "0" to any on a scale from 0 to 100 in increments of 1.